-The need for a filling and establishing an effective treatment plan is often determined during a routine examination or cleaning appointment, where decay is revealed.
+The need for a filling and establishing an effective general dental treatment plan is often determined during a routine examination or cleaning appointment, where decay is revealed.
 Careful inspection of the teeth, combined with dental x-rays, can help detect the need for a filling.

 Details will be provided in the form of a written treatment plan.

 Your treatment plan consultation is intended to be a relaxed, informative opportunity to discuss any questions you may have regarding your treatment plan.

 Decay – Occlusal